Small symplectic caps and embeddings of homology balls in the complex projective plane: Mutation and the almost toric geometry of CP2

 \begin{proposition} The manifolds $X_{p_1,p_2,p_3}$ and $X_{p_2,p_3, p_1'}$, constructed in Section~\ref{subsec:pants}, corresponding to two mutation-related Markov triples $(p_1, p_2, p_3)$ and $(p_2,p_3, p_1')$, where $p_1' = 3p_2p_3 - p_1$, are diffeomorphic.
 Also, $X_{p_1,p_2,p_3}$ and $X_{p_1,p_3, p_2'}$, corresponding to two mutation-related Markov triples $(p_1, p_2, p_3)$ and $(p_1,p_3, p_2')$, where $p_2' = 3p_1p_3-p_2$, are diffeomorphic. \end{proposition}

 We will first show that Proposition~\ref{prop:mutate} implies Theorem~\ref{thm:sympCP2}, independent of Section~\ref{sec:top}.

 \begin{proof}[Proof of Theorem~\ref{thm:sympCP2}] Consider $X_{1,1,1}$.
 We first show that it is diffeomorphic to $\cp$.
 We are using $x=1$ and $y=0$ in the proof of Proposition~\ref{prop:markovarith} and obtain $q_1 = 0$ and $q_2 = q_3 = 3$.
+Thus the three rational homology balls used in the construction of $X_{1,1,1}$ are $B_{1,0}, B_{1,3},$ and $B_{1,3}$.
+Each of these is diffeomorphic to $B^4$ since in the handle description of $B_{p,q}$ in Figure~\ref{fig:BpqWeinstein} the $2$-handle will cancel the $1$-handle.
 Following the construction from Section~\ref{subsec:cap}, we attach a $2$-handle along $(1,-1)$-torus knot in $L(1,2) = \bd B_{1,3} \cong \bd B^4 = S^3$ with the torus framing.
 We can see that it is an unknot in $S^3$ with framing $+1$ with respect to the Seifert framing.
-After that, we attach the upside down handlebody $B_{1,1}\,\natural\,B_{1,2} \cong B^4$ and clearly the resulting manifold is $\cp$.
+After that, we attach the upside down handlebody $B_{1,1}\,\natural\,B_{1,3} \cong B^4$ and clearly the resulting manifold is $\cp$.

 Notice that for the two mutations, $(p_2,p_3,p_1')$ is a left child of $(p_1,p_2,p_3)$ and $(p_1,p_3,p_2')$ is a right child of $(p_1,p_2,p_3)$ in the Markov tree as shown in Figure~\ref{fig:markov-tree}.
 Thus for any $X_{p_1,p_2,p_3}$, we have a sequence of mutations that relates the Markov triples $(p_1,p_2,p_3)$ and $(1,1,1)$.
 By repeated application of Proposition~\ref{prop:mutate}, we see that $X_{p_1,p_2,p_3}$ is diffeomorphic to $\cp$.
 Then, as in the proof of Theorem~\ref{thm:main1}, by the result of Taubes~\cite[Theorem~0.3]{Taubes:SWGr}, it follows that $X_{p_1,p_2,p_3}$ is symplectomorphic to $\cp$ after scaling the symplectic form. \end{proof}